IAEA-NDS/exfor-couchdb-docker/README.md

 ### EXFOR-CouchDB - version 0.2.0

-This repository contains a Dockerfile and accompanying scripts to setup a Docker container with a CouchDB database that is filled with the EXFOR database.
+This repository contains a Dockerfile and accompanying scripts to set up a Docker container with a CouchDB database filled with augmented subentries from the EXFOR library.
+CouchDB is a NoSQL document-oriented database with documents being JSON objects.
+The EXFOR to JSON conversion is achieved by the [exforParser](https://github.com/gschnabel/exforParser) package.

 **Important remarks**: